Push (novel): Sequel

 In 2011, Sapphire published a sequel, The Kid.
-It follows the life of Precious' son Abdul from the age of nine to 19.
+It follows the life of Precious's son Abdul from the age of nine to 19.

 Censorship

 In 2022, Push was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
 374, “Sensitive Materials In Schools."
 Many of the books were removed because they were considered to contain pornographic material according to a new law.